tallcoleman/new-parking-map/README.md

 - This shows the old data layer currently used for https://bikespace.ca/ParkingMap (in red) along with the current up-to-date data from the City open datasets (in black) and OpenStreetMap (in blue).
 - There are some bicycle parking points in the old data layer that are not currently available in any City open data set or OpenStreetMap that should be added to OpenStreetMap.
+- For the dataset, see [datasets/old_parking_data in the bikespace repo](https://github.com/bikespace/bikespace/tree/main/datasets/old_parking_data)

 ## Development